 Side Effects of Melatonin in Children

-When starting any new vitamin, supplement, or medication, it is important to weigh the risks beforehand.
+When starting any new vitamin, supplement, or medication, it is important to discuss it with a doctor and weigh the risks beforehand.
 Although more studies need to evaluate risks of taking melatonin long-term, reported side effects in children and adolescents include:

 - Increased bedwetting